Set up multi-network network policies

 Limitations

-FQDN network policy and CiliumClusterWide network policy are not supported: If you use FQDN network policy and CiliumClusterWide network policy on a Pod connected to multiple networks, the policy affects all the Pod's connections and not just the ones to which the policies are applied.
+FQDN network policy and CiliumClusterWide network policy are not supported: If you use an FQDN network policy and a CiliumClusterWide network policy on a Pod that's connected to multiple networks, the policies affect all the Pod's connections, including connections where the policies aren't applied.

 Configure multi-network network policies